 New Legislation will empower states to reunite millions of Americans with their lost retirement savings.

 CITY, STATE (Month, Day 2025) –In the House of Representatives, H.R.
-[INSERT BILL NUMBER HERE], the "Unclaimed Retirement Rescue Plan," has been introduced by Rep. Estes (R-KS) and Magaziner (D-RI) to allow administrators of certain pension plans to voluntarily transfer unclaimed retirement distributions to State unclaimed property programs through a nation-wide cooperative effort, the States’ Unclaimed Retirement Clearing House (SURCH).
+[INSERT BILL NUMBER HERE], the "Unclaimed Retirement Rescue Plan," has been introduced by Rep. Estes (R-KS) and Magaziner (D-RI) to allow administrators of certain private sector retirement plans to voluntarily transfer unclaimed retirement distributions to State unclaimed property programs through a nation-wide cooperative effort, the States’ Unclaimed Retirement Clearing House (SURCH).
 The National Association of State Treasurers (NAST) and [INSERT YOUR ORGANIZATION/STATE HERE] applaud this important endeavor and urge others to get involved.

 Tens of millions of Americans have lost track of retirement accounts they contributed to over their working lives.
 An estimated $1 billion in retirement have gone uncashed and an additional $100 million in unclaimed retirement distribution checks accumulating annually.
 These funds belong to the workers who earned them, not financial institutions or the government.
 However, a design defect in existing federal law, the Employee Retirement Income Security Act (ERISA), has historically prevented state unclaimed property programs from assisting in returning these vital retirement savings.